abeer93/fleet-management/README.md

   ```

 ## Test The APP
-Now, open your web browser and go to `http://localhost:8080/api/documentation` and check the swagger documentation and try it out.

-## Postman Collection
 For easier testing and development, you can use [the published Postman collection](https://documenter.getpostman.com/view/1146549/2sA3rwMuMz) to interact with the APIs.